jeslinmx/resume/Jeshua Lin (Network Administrator).typ

 #template(
   "Jeshua Lin",
   [
-    Highly skilled budding IT professional with experience in *network administration*, *cloud infrastructure*, and *security*.\ I am a self-motivated *fast learner* and an independent *problem solver*, with a proven track record of managing and deploying complex IT projects with real impact.
+    I am a *fast, self-motivated learner* and an *independent problem solver*, with a proven track record of taking on complex projects beyond my comfort zone and delivering, no matter what it takes.
   ],
   {
     box(radius: 100%, clip: true, image("assets/me.jpg"))